import-tiago/PartsHunter/README.md

 # PartsHunter

 **PartsHunter** is an electronic component organization system designed for efficiency and precision.
 It consists of three core modules:

-1. **Mechanical Assembly**: A storage system that organizes components across dedicated slots.
-2. **Windows Application**: A user-friendly interface for searching and managing components by description.
+1. [**Windows Application**](#windows-application): A user-friendly interface for searching and managing components by description.
-3. **Hardware Device**: A communication module that interacts with the Windows application to activate LEDs, pinpointing the location of each component.
+2. [**Hardware Device**](#hardware-device): A communication module that interacts with the Windows application to activate LEDs, pinpointing the location of each component.
+3. [**Mechanical Assembly**](#mechanical-assembly): A storage system that organizes components across dedicated slots.

 <div align="center">
   <img src="Assets/modules_overview.png">
 </div>

+---

 ## How It Works